AEB-labs/docs-transport-freight-management/docs/Carrier Connect/data-integration/api-calls-1/transmitting-documents-to-carrier-connect.md

 ## Things to Keep in Mind

-* When you attach a document please ensure that the relevant shipping order is not marked as completed (`doCompletion = false`).
+* When you attach a document please ensure that the relevant shipping order is not marked as completed.
+This means you haven't transmitted the field `doCompletion = true` in either the createShipment or a processShipment call.
 * You must base64 encode the document content and put it in `attachments > data`.